kay01-kwon/Thrus_Vector_Control_IK_FK/README.md

 However, the number of actuator is less than the number of DOF that have to be controlled.

-In this sense, it is necessary to include one more joint (SPR) to make the mechanism have 2 DOF.
+Hence, it is necessary to include one more joint (SPR) to make the mechanism have 2 DOF.

 Check Simulation.